shoppertrail/shoppertrail-uat-guide/README.md

 3. **Verify:**
    - Submission is recorded to your account (check **Dashboard**).
    - You should get more points for a logged in submission i.e. if Guest points were 3.5, then as a logged-in user you should get 5 points.
-   - After a successful submission, screen should look like the below.
+   <strong>Screen should appear</strong> as below after form submission:

    ![Logged In User TD Complete Screen](./Logged_In_User_Complete.jpg)

-4. **Expected:** Form loads, submission is tied to your user profile.
+4. **Expected:** Form loads, submission and points are tied to your user profile.

 ---